 - 12 low carb tortilla chips (or 2 pieces of low carb bread, toasted and rubbed with garlic)

-No sunflower kernels in that version.
-The seeds would probably be less messy than that kernels because they sift to the bottom–I just don’t like sunflower seeds much.
-The net carbs on her version is also lower, coming out to about 9 cups of mix, but trackers really need to figure it using the right numbers for the specific ingredients you use and your own serving size.
+The net carbs on her version is also lower, coming out to about 9 cups of mix, but trackers really need to figure it using the right numbers for the specific ingredients you use.
 Do be aware, this is a high-salt and high calorie snack mix.
 Eat a lot of it and you’ll retain some water for a minute.
 I like to have it for special occasions, like parties or company.

 - 1 Stick Butter